-- A Zoom account Pro is most secure and versatile - A steady broadband connection - A PC/laptop/iPad with a camera - Enhancements include a headset with a microphone, a large screen or double monitor and a stylus to mark-up documents.
+- A Zoom account Pro is most secure and versatile - A steady broadband connection - A PC/laptop/iPad with a camera - Enhancements include a headset with a microphone and a second screen

 The Zoom website has a very helpful series of video tutorials and other resources which you can use to set up your account and learn the basics.
 You will find settings for managing audio and video, and tips on how to position yourself ensuring suitable lighting and backgrounds.
 There is help on how to share your screen, chat with parties and, most valuable of all, use breakout rooms for private meetings with parties.
 There are whiteboard facilities and annotation tools.
 There is a recording function, which you would probably not need as a mediator but could use if investigating or chairing hearings.